erikdidriksen/commonplace-book/README.md

 ## Refactoring

+> If someone says their code was broken for a couple of days while they are refactoring, you can be pretty sure they were not refactoring.
+>
+> <cite>&ndash; Martin Fowler, *Refactoring*</cite>

 - ["Catalog of Refactorings" from *Refactoring* by Martin Fowler](https://refactoring.com/catalog/)
 - ["Unraveling the Spaghetti: Tips for Refactoring Your Code" by Nicholas Del Grosso](https://youtube.com/watch?v=0dMz-bv_wUw)